choyiny/FPGANoTatsujin/README.md

 File name | Description
 --- | ---
-`tatsujin.v` | our top level module which links the FPGA board and the VGA to our modules `basic.v` | contains the basic components (flip flops, adders) `counters.v` | contains a counter module which counts up to 8 bits.
-`draw.v` | drawing 1 4x4 square on the VGA
-`note_storage.v` | shifter to shift our 100 bit long song by 1 every clock tick `player_control.v` | sends an increase or decrease signal based on what player pressed `rate_divider.v` | a rate divider which controls the speed of the song `score_counter.v` | a counter to keep track of the score `seven_segment_display.v` | logic used to display hexadecimal to the HEX displays `song_loader.v` | loads a song to the game `square_info.v` | output different x and y coordinates for drawing the 3 rows of squares.
+`tatsujin.v` | our top level module which links the FPGA board and the VGA to our modules `basic.v` | contains the basic components (flip flops, adders, counter) `draw.v` | drawing 1 4x4 square on the VGA `note_storage.v` | shifter to shift our 100 bit long song by 1 every clock tick `player_control.v` | sends an increase or decrease signal based on what player pressed `rate_divider.v` | a rate divider which controls the speed of the song `score_counter.v` | a counter to keep track of the score `seven_segment_display.v` | logic used to display hexadecimal to the HEX displays `song_loader.v` | loads a song to the respective registers `square_info.v` | output different x and y coordinates for drawing the 3 rows of squares.

 Each note will be associated with a shifter containing n bits, where n is the maximum length for a song.
 Each clock cycle (controlled by a rate divider), the shifter will right shift.
 Is the player has the button for a note down when the right most bit is a 1, they get a point.
 The shifter bits lowest bits are drawn on a VGA screen in coloured boxes.
 A zero is a black square (or no square drawn) while a one is a coloured square.

 A song is loaded by simultaneously loading every shifter bit with a binary sequence that determines when notes should be played.

 ## Possible expansion
 Here are some ideas we never got to execute that are interesting.